Overview: Companies Act 2013

 Every organization is expected to keep a minute record of all discussions that are organized.
 These minutes must be drafted in 15 days, and they should be completed within 1 month.

-After discussing all the After-registration compliances, we will discuss the annual compliances that come under the 2013 Companies Act.
+After discussing all the After-registration compliances, we will discuss the annual compliances that come under the Companies Act 2013.
 These need to be done on an annual basis, and in the list below we will talk about all such annual compliances falling under the Act of 2013.

 Annual General Meeting